How Improbable is banking on Midwinter’s Scavengers to prove its game platform

-Scavengers aims to be a unique strategic survival battleground game where teams of players fight other teams and also fight off dangerous non-player monsters at the same time in a snow-bound world.
+Scavengers aims to be a unique strategic survival battleground game where teams of players fight other teams and also fight off dangerous monsters at the same time in a snow-bound world.
 It could also be the first major title that shows off Improbable‘s new computing platform for online multiplayer games.

-That promise of huge game worlds enabled London-based Improbable to raise $502 million in 2017 from SoftBank and others, and to raise another $50 million from China’s NetEase in 2018.
+That promise of huge game worlds enabled the London-based Improbable to raise $502 million in 2017 from SoftBank and others, and to raise another $50 million from China’s NetEase in 2018.
 Many people talked about how it might enable the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.

 Great promise and struggle

 The hype around Improbable was huge, particularly after it raised all that money.
-But early adopters such as Bossa Studios’ Worlds Adrift game and Automaton’s Mavericks: Proving Grounds ran into trouble and the games were canceled.
-Regarding those cancellations, Lincoln Wallen, chief technology officer of Improbable, said in an interview with GamesBeat that games are tough to build and developers needed time to learn how to use the new technology.
+But early adopters such as Bossa Studios’ Worlds Adrift and Automaton’s Mavericks: Proving Grounds ran into trouble, and the games were canceled.
+Regarding those cancellations, Improbable chief technology officer Lincoln Wallen said in an interview with GamesBeat that games are tough to build and developers needed time to learn how to use the new technology.

 “Games have all sorts of elements of risk around them,” said Wallen.
 “Unfortunately, don’t make it to market.
 Some of them.
 They get to market and the consumer doesn’t respond.
 There’s all sorts of reasons they’re risky projects, in the best of times.
 I would say that some of the lessons which we’ve learned with Midwinter is that development is a process.
 It’s a creative process.
 It’s an iterative process.
 Finding the right end result involves creating more flexibility for the developers in search of that result.”

 It didn’t help that, in early 2019, a contract dispute emerged between Unity Technologies, a major game engine maker, and Improbable.
-The two companies couldn’t agree on contract terms for how Unity’s engine would support Improbable’s SpatialOS technology.
+The two companies couldn’t agree on contract terms for how Unity’s engine would support Improbable’s SpatialOS.
 That dispute led Improbable to form an alliance with Unity’s rival, Epic Games’ Unreal Engine.

 Enter Midwinter

-To make sure it could focus on a big success, Improbable acquired developer Midwinter Entertainment in 2019, and, to shore up its tech, Improbable acquired backend firm Zeuz in early 2020.
-And it brought in Wallen, former DreamWorks Animation chief technology officer, to guide the technology development.
+To make sure it could focus on a big success, Improbable acquired developer Midwinter Entertainment in 2019, and to shore up its tech, Improbable acquired backend firm Zeuz in early 2020.
+And it brought in Wallen, a former DreamWorks Animation chief technology officer, to guide the technology development.

-Josh Holmes, founder of Kirkland, Washington-based Midwinter, said in an interview with GamesBeat that Midwinter saw a chance to take a shooter game experience to a new level.
+Josh Holmes, the founder of Kirkland, Washington-based Midwinter, said in an interview with GamesBeat that Midwinter saw a chance to take a shooter game experience to a new level.

 “What drew us to the technology is the experience we’re creating,” Holmes said.
 “We’re trying to create a very large scale PvE and PvP experience where you have 60 players, hundreds of active AI, and a very large scale map.
 And all of this sort of goes beyond the bounds of what can be achievable on a on a single Unreal server.”

-Midwinter is aiming to launch Scavengers, a survival battleground game, in 2021.
+Midwinter is aiming to launch Scavengers in 2021.
 The game will be on the PC and it will also come to the Xbox One and PlayStation 4 as a crossplay experience.
 The game has been in development for around four years, and the team originally began working with Improbable toward the end of 2017.

 “We leveraged the platform to offload our AI and significantly increase the scale at which we can operate,” Holmes said.
 “The other thing that technology really allows us to do is be very iterative in our approach to development and look for opportunities to continually expand the scale.
 We can try out new mechanics that maybe have many more players or have persistence, things like that.”